Want to Sponsor a Holiday?

 National Pre-Pregnancy Awareness Month – January 2025

-Pre-Pregnancy Awareness Month is an annual holiday created by Poplin, the first pre-pregnancy wellness company for couples.
-Pre-pregnancy wellness is the state of your health prior to getting pregnant (usually 1 year beforehand) that influences your fertility and the health of your future pregnancy and baby.
+Pre-pregnancy wellness is the state of your health prior to getting pregnant (usually one year beforehand) that influences your fertility and the health of your future pregnancy and baby.
 Understanding your pre-pregnancy wellness is important because healthier parents give birth to healthier babies.
 Because of this, experts agree that the optimal time for couples to improve their health is before becoming pregnant.

-Pre-Pregnancy Awareness Month is the time to figure out your pre-pregnancy wellness baseline, so you know what you are working with.
+National Pre-Pregnancy Awareness Month is the time to figure out your pre-pregnancy wellness baseline, so you know what you are working with.
 As a result, you will be able to identify specific areas of improvement and start taking the necessary steps to enhance your overall health and fertility.

 History of National Pre-Pregnancy Awareness Month